markdirish/loopback-ibmdb/README.md

-# loopback-ibmdb
+# loopback-odbc
-Common set of functions for all IBM connectors that are based on the ibm_db module
+Common set of functions for connecting to a database through an ODBC connection